Skip to content

 Joseph Licata, MS

 Before joining Dr. Lelkes at Temple, Joseph received his B.S. and M.S. in Bioengineering from the University of Pennsylvania.
 He had undergraduate research experience studying rare mitochondrial disease in Dr. Marni Falk’s lab at the Children’s Hospital of Philadelphia.
 He spent two years as a Research Assistant for Dr. Rizwan Ahktar, developing diagnostic assays for protein biomarkers for Parkinson’s Disease in the lab of Virginia Lee and John Trojanowski.
-Currently he is interested in developing novel electrically stimulating bioreactors for the enhanced development of electrically excitable tissues in vitro.
+Currently he is developing novel electrically stimulating bioreactors for the enhanced development of electrically excitable tissues in vitro.
+Specifically, his research explores whether electrical simulation and electrically conductive biomaterials may be used to modulate subtype-specific cardiomyocyte differentiation.

 Research Interests